 Advanced Welding Institute acceptable methods of payments are cash, checks, money orders, loans, grants and/or scholarships.
-Purchase orders are accepted with prior approval from the Financial Aid office.
+Purchase orders are accepted with prior approval from the Financial Aid Office.

-Cancellation/Refund Policy
+Cancellation and Refund Policy

-Federal Student Aid and Institutional Refund Policy:
+Federal Student Aid and Institutional Refund Policy

-- You may terminate your enrollment at any time. - You are entitled to a full refund of tuition and fees paid if you cancel your enrollment within three (3) business days after you and the school signed the enrollment agreement. - In the event that a student did not have the opportunity to tour the school before the commencement of classes, the student will have the opportunity to cancel their enrollment within three (3) business days after the program begins without penalty and with a full refund of all tuition and fees paid. - Refunds for cancellations will be issued by check within ten (10 days) of cancellation.
+- You may terminate your enrollment at any time. - You are entitled to a full refund of tuition and fees paid if you cancel your enrollment within three (3) business days after signing the enrollment agreement.

+• In the event that a student did not have the opportunity to tour the school before the commencement of classes, the student will have the opportunity to cancel their enrollment within three (3) business days after the program begins without penalty and with a full refund of all tuition and fees paid.